barebitcoin/btc-buf/README.md

 some time, and finally get an opportunity to play with the [Buf Schema Registry](https://docs.buf.build/bsr/introduction).

+Currently only a very small set of RPCs are implemented, and it's very much tailored to the needs of the author.

 ## Ideas

 - Auth.
 Would macaroons make sense?
 Could expose access to certain parts of the